jkomoros/card-web/README.md

 ### Setting up a new deployment
 Currently a number of things are hard-coded (see #164 for more).

+Cd to the `config` folder.
 Copy `config.SAMPLE.js` to `config.SECRET.js` and replace the values in the dev and prod areas with values for your configured projects. **Do not commit config.SECRET.json** to version control (the default `.gitignore` will disallow adding it).

 The function that sends e-mails to admins requires set-up.